manuelaguadomtz/pyeer/README.rst

 | ...
 |

-The above file example indicates that there are 123 score equals to 0, 12 score equals to 1, 212 score equals to 2, 321 score equals to 3 and so on.
+The above file example indicates that there are 123 scores equals to 0, 12 scores equals to 1, 212 scores equals to 2, 321 scores equals to 3 and so on.

 **Recommendations:** Use this format for very large experiments.